ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

-# Authenticating with OpenID Connect
+# Single Sign-on with OpenID Connect

 You may configure SystemLink to use [OpenID Connect](https://openid.net) for user authorization.
 This enables SystemLink to leverage corporate single sign-on (SSO) and the additional security benefits it provides such streamlined login and limiting the proliferation of user credentials.
 This also enables SystemLink to utilize a common identity for users across multiple applications.
 OpenID Connect can be used in conjunction with or as a replacement for LDAP, Active Directory, and local Windows accounts for authentication.